-Chapters 3 and 5 of R for Data Science by Hadley Wickham & Garret Grolemund (this whole book is awesome!)
+- Chapters 3 and 5 of R for Data Science by Hadley Wickham & Garret Grolemund (this whole book is awesome!) - The DoSS Toolkit, especially the modules 'Hand me my plyrs' and 'To ggplot or not to ggplot'.

 Accessibility

 The University of Toronto is committed to accessibility.
 If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom, or course materials, please contact Accessibility Services as soon as possible: email accessibility.services@utoronto.ca or visit the website at http://accessibility.utoronto.ca